Philip Larkin: Early career and relationships

 In 1943 Larkin was appointed librarian of the public library in Wellington, Shropshire.
-It was while working there that in early 1944 he met his first girlfriend, Ruth Bowman, an academically ambitious 16-year-old schoolgirl.
+Whilst working there, in early 1944, he met his first girlfriend, Ruth Bowman, an academically ambitious 16-year-old schoolgirl.
 In 1945, Ruth went to continue her studies at King's College London; during one of his visits their friendship developed into a sexual relationship.
 By June 1946, Larkin was halfway through qualifying for membership of the Library Association and was appointed assistant librarian at University College, Leicester.
 It was visiting Larkin in Leicester and witnessing the university's Senior Common Room that gave Kingsley Amis the inspiration to write Lucky Jim (1954), the novel that made Amis famous and to whose long gestation Larkin contributed considerably.
 Six weeks after his father's death from cancer in March 1948, Larkin proposed to Ruth, and that summer the couple spent their annual holiday touring Hardy country.

 In June 1950 Larkin was appointed sub-librarian at The Queen's University of Belfast, a post he took up that September.
 Before his departure he and Ruth split up.
 At some stage between the appointment to the position at Queen's and the end of the engagement to Ruth, Larkin's friendship with Monica Jones, a lecturer in English at Leicester, also developed into a sexual relationship.
 He spent five years in Belfast, which appear to have been the most contented of his life.
 While his relationship with Jones developed, he also had "the most satisfyingly erotic [experience] of his life" with Patsy Strang, who at the time was in an open marriage with one of his colleagues.

 At one stage she offered to leave her husband to marry Larkin.
 From 1951 onwards Larkin holidayed with Jones in various locations around the British Isles.
 While in Belfast he also had a significant though sexually undeveloped friendship with Winifred Arnott, the subject of "Lines on a Young Lady's Photograph Album", which came to an end when she married in 1954.
 This was the period in which he gave Kingsley Amis extensive advice on the writing of Lucky Jim.
 Amis repaid the debt by dedicating the finished book to Larkin.

 This second-floor flat overlooking Pearson Park in Hull was Larkin's rented accommodation from 1956 to 1974 (photo 2008).